PDKT-Team/ctf/seccon2018/block/README.md

 [Bahasa Indonesia](#bahasa-indonesia)

 ## English
-With some recon, we knew the APK is build with Unity.
+With some recon, we knew the APK is built with Unity.
 We used [Unity Unpacker](http://devxdevelopment.com/UnityUnpacker) to analyze this APK and found this interesting asset.

 ![flag asset](block.png)